Assignment

 Quantity in Sqmt

-Unit rate / Cost percentage of development
+Unit rate / Cost

 Cost